opengovsg/ts-template/README.md

 and there would be no remote branch.
 Bypass this the first time with `git push --no-verify`.

+## Continuous Integration
+Travis is commonly used in OGP.
+A `.travis.yml` config has been provided for convenience, which will run the following in order:

+- unit-tests (commented out)
+- linting
+- commit linting

+Builds will fail if any of these tasks fail.

 ## Miscellany

 ### WhiteSource Renovate